Vashistht/vashistht.github.io/_pages/about.md

  <!-- where I worked on ML algorithms to identify supernovae in the Dark Energy Spectroscopic Instrument.
 I also worked with Professor [Machiel Blok](https://labsites.rochester.edu/bloklab/team/) on quantifying noise in super conducting qubits. -->

 During my summers, I have had the pleasure to work at **Los Alamos National Laboratory** with Dr. [Malcolm Boshier](https://www.matterwaveoptics.eu/FOMO2024/malcolm-boshier/) on optimizing quantum systems.
 I also gained experience as a Quantitative Research Intern at Mana under mentors [Max Novendstern](https://www.linkedin.com/in/maxnovendstern/) and [David Kaufman](https://www.linkedin.com/in/davidwkaufman/).

+### Life Beyond Work </h2> <!--Change this section name if you think of something better.
+Professor Emma uses /etc, so maybe use that for inspiration-->
+When I’m not huddled over my laptop, I’m probably out capturing the world through my camera lens—you can check out my photography <a href="https://vashisthtiwari.myportfolio.com/">here</a>.
+I was also on the badminton team at the University of Rochester, and now I’m trying (and sometimes failing) to learn tennis and frisbee.</p>

+<p>And yes, I <em>love</em> food and coffee, probably a bit too much.
+I’m always on the lookout for new food spots and cafes, so if you have recommendations, send them my way!</p>

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.